 About:

 Another cultivar derived from Cosmos bipinnatum is Cosmos ‘Rosetta’.
-This attractive cosmos variety has semi-double flowers with pink and white striped petals surrounding yellow central florets.
+This attractive variety has semi-double flowers with pink and white striped petals surrounding yellow central florets.
 Cosmos ‘Rosetta’ bloom from early summer until the first fall frosts.

 6. Cosmos ‘Sea Shells’